-EVALUATION Weighting Exam I Exam II Exam III Assignments 50 pt Attendance 30 pt Team 20 pt Total (see below) Your grade for the course will depend on assignments, attendance/quizzes, your tea opportunity for extra work.
-Pass/fail students s. s.
-100 pts.
-400 pts. your performance on the exams, the am grade, and the final; there is no Scale passing grade to receive a passing grade for the course.
-Text Problems Exams All exams will be held during regularly scheduled class times.
+EVALUATION Textbook Problems Students are expected to work the specified problems in the textbook.
+Although the problems will not be collected, students may be called on in class to explain their answers.
+Solutions can be found in the optional solutions manual.
+Note that the solutions manual has several mistakes.
+Exams All exams will be held during regularly scheduled class times.
 The date of each exam is specified in the Tentative Course outline.
 Unless you have prior approval, you are required to take the exam with the section that you are registered for.
+Exams will not be given before the scheduled class time.
 Exams will be closed book, however a formula sheet will be provided for the exams.
 A sample formula sheet will be issued early in the semester so that students can familiarize themselves with it.
-The format of the exams will include multiple choice, problems, and short-answer.
+The exams will be multiple choice, with a student's score calculated from the number of their correct answers.
 Students with questions about the exam can address them during office hours.
-Make-ups No make-up exams will be given.
-Students unable to take the exam at the scheduled time, for any reason, may use the final to replace the exam that they missed.
-Final The final is optional and will be comprehently substitute for the lowest score on one consubstitute for an unexcused absence.
-If y of the semester exams, but may not your lowest exam, the final will not be used to calculate your grade.
+Due to the optional final structure (discussed below) individual exams will not be curved.
+For each exam, I do examine the statistics on each individual question and may drop questions that I deem excessively difficult.
+Make-ups No make-up or early exams will be given.
+Students unable to take the exam at the scheduled time for any reason may use the final to replace the exam that they missed.
+Final The final is optional and will be comprehensive.
+Your score on the final may substitute for the lowest score on one of the semester exams, but may not substitute for an unexcused absence.
+If your score on the final is lower than your lowest exam, the final will not be used to calculate your grade.
 Thus, the final can only help your course grade.
 At the end of the semester, I will ask you to inform me as to whether you wish to take the final or not.
+I have structured the optional final for several reasons.
+First, to give students an opportunity to replace an exam score they think is not representative of their knowledge.
+Second, to provide a mechanism for students to replace an exam missed due to an excused absence.
+Finally, I believe this structure rewards students that have preformed well on the semester exams by allowing them to opt out of the final if they like their grade.
+Per University policy, a make-up for the final will only be given if appropriate documentation (doctor's note, letter from the dean) is produced.
+Without documentation, a student's grade will calculated from their performance on the semester exams including a grade of 0 for any missed exams.
+Note: I caution you not to take the semester exams lightly.
+While the final provides the opportunity to replace an exam grade we are covering a great deal of material during the semester and the final is comprehensive.